 Denver Water estimates there are 64,000-84,000 properties that may have lead service lines.
 It will take 15 years to replace all of them.
 We’ll be working on a neighborhood-by-neighborhood basis, factoring in those who are most vulnerable and at-risk from lead exposure, underserved areas and planned construction activities.

-Who is covering the cost of the program?
+Who is covering the cost of the program for customers?

 Denver Water will replace customer-owned lead service lines and provide filters to customers until their lead service line can be replaced at no direct charge to the customer.
 The cost will be covered through water rates, bonds, new service fees and hydropower generation, which is in line with other large capital improvement projects undertaken regularly by Denver Water.
 We’ll also be looking into additional funding through loans, grants and contributions from partners.